nikitavoloboev/data/environment/environment.md

 - [Pale Blue Dot](https://www.paleblue.vc/) - Climate-tech venture fund investing in companies that reduce and reverse the effects of climate change and prepare for a new world.
 - [The Ocean Cleanup](https://theoceancleanup.com/) - Developing technologies to rid the oceans of plastic.
 - [Data for Environmental Intelligence](https://github.com/rockita/Environmental_Intelligence)
+- [Carbon Dioxide Removal Primer](https://cdrprimer.org/) - Resource on the fundamentals of carbon dioxide removal and its role in addressing the climate crisis.